mehedithedue/ieltsPrep/readme.md

 ## About Project

-This project to check and track my IELTS preparation.
+This project to check and track my Study preparation.

 Have to entry every days task and end of the week it shows the progress of preparation.